TechnicalWebAnalytics/dataLayer-shopify/README.md

 ## Quick Notes

-If you only need to reference the dataLayer output naviagate to the "Pages & Variables" section or just click on [this link](#pages--variables-guide).
+**If you only need to reference the dataLayer output**, navigate to the "Pages & Variables" section or just click on [this link](#pages--variables-guide).

 For integrations please continue reading.